 Many of us may not know that the concept of AutoCAD was originally developed by a company called Interact CAD.
 Autodesk bought Interact CAD in 1980 and launched the first version of AutoCAD in 1982

 AutoCAD was the first CAD software that uses can install in their personal computers rather than microcomputers.
 Within a few months of launch, AutoCAD becomes a big hit and most of the industries started using it.
 Designers got relief from hand made drawings as AutoCAD has reduced the cycle time of creating drawings.

 Over the years AutoCAD was revised many times, added many features but AutoCAD is still considered as a 2D CAD software.
 Autodesk also understands that and they always revamp the software to retain the title number one 2D CAD software.
 Presently there are many 2D and 3D CAD software but no software could beat the 2D CAD capabilities of AutoCAD.

 Capabilities of AutoCAD

-Though 2D CAD software is not in demand nowadays but companies could not dump AutoCad .
+Though 2D CAD software is not in demand nowadays companies could not dump AutoCad.
 You know why?
-Because most of the CNC machine supports .dxf file as an input and only AutoCAD can generate it.
-However many software nowadays can generate .dxf file but editing is very easy only in AutoCAD.
+Because most of the CNC machine supports a .dxf file as an input and only AutoCAD can generate it.
+However many software nowadays can generate .dxf files but editing is very easy only in AutoCAD.